kristopolous/fiction/framework.md

 ## Break as many ways to diagnose defects as you can find
 ### Make sure stack traces are utterly worthless

+Once you've obscured all the basic sanity rails of any system you have to make sure that finding out the new ones or how things are implemented is utterly inpenetrable.
+One of the ways to do this is to make sure your framework has dozens of layers of indirection in between function calls.

+This means that if say, user supplied fnA calls user-supplied fnB, and a stack-trace is called, you'll get the following:

+  < between 20-50 frames from your framework >
+  fnA
+  < between 20-50 frames from your framework >
+  fnB
+  < between 20-50 frames from your framework >

+The core goal that you wish to achieve is to make the developer utterly infantile and helpless, raising their hands and just claiming it's all "unknowable impenetrable black magic with no consistency or certainty whatsoever".
+This is to both insulate you from the risks of exposing your incompetency in your implementation and inculcate a level of servitude from your users where they have to rely on you anyway.

 ### Consume all errors and replace them with generic non-specific handlers
 ### Suppress your languages’ built-in logging capabilities
 ### Disable simple diagnostic sanity checks by enforcing onerous linting rules